Translate Dream Symbolism:

 Because some dream imagery is meaningless doesn’t mean it’s all meaningless.
 When the imagery weaves together into stories that engage you, that’s the performance.
 Those are the dreams to focus on.
 They are certainly meaningful.

-Driving a vehicle is a common dream theme.
-It offers a wide variety of uses as symbolism.
+Action is a primary way for dreams to create symbolism, and to explore this subject we will use actions and details related to driving.
+It offers a wide variety of uses as symbolism depending on how the dream sets up the story.
 Let’s explore.
-As you read the following examples, keep in mind that driving often symbolizes movement in your life (or lack of it), as in “going places.”
-Your life moves.
-Also, I’m not covering every possibility, just introducing you to the subject.
+As you read the following examples keep in mind that driving often symbolizes movement in your life (or lack of it), as in the term “going places in life” In that term is an idea.
+Your dreaming mind wants to show you the idea.

 - Drive in reverse.